 How an ARF Works – Constructing a low-cost robust portfolio

 Most people choose unit-linked funds provided by life companies, as they offer diversified risk across the different asset classes, but also because they are lower in cost and less time-consuming to manage.
-When it comes to investment risk, the higher the risk the greater the potential reward but as you’re not adding monies but making withdrawals over time, it’s generally best to opt for a medium-risk (ESMA 4) portfolio approach.
+When it comes to investment risk, the higher the risk the greater the potential reward but as you’re not adding monies but making withdrawals over time, it’s generally best to opt for a medium-risk (ESMA 4) portfolio approach, unless perhaps where you are closer to age 50 at set-up.

-Remember, once you reach age 61 you must make minimum annual withdrawals of 4% and because you want, to pass on the ARF should you die, you will want to achieve returns to counter these withdrawals.
-We recommend, that you include (were available) guaranteed cash-deposit funds, alongside medium-risk multi-asset funds in most cases.
+Remember, once you reach age 61 you must make minimum annual withdrawals of 4%, and because you will want to pass on the ARF should you die, you will want to achieve returns to counter these withdrawals.
+We recommend that you consider (were available) guaranteed cash-deposit funds, alongside medium-risk multi-asset funds in some cases.

 How an ARF Works – Passing it on